Jiajing Emperor: Turpan

 In 1513, Mansur, the Sultan of Turpan, invaded Hami and caused destruction in the Chinese territories to the east.
 Sayyid Husayn, who was Mansur's envoy in Beijing, negotiated a deal where Mansur would keep Hami and the (tribute) trade would be reinstated.
 In 1521, Sayyid was executed for treason and the Turpan delegation was expelled from Beijing.
 This led to a hostile attitude towards Turpan, enforced by Yang Tinghe.
-As a result, fighting resumed and in 1524, the Turpans also attacked Ganzhou.
+Fighting resumed and in 1524, the Turpans also attacked Ganzhou.
 Ming troops, mostly composed of Mongols, successfully defended against the attackers, but the conflict continued until 1528 when Mansur returned to a strategy of small raids.

 In 1528, the western border once again became a point of contention.
 Ilan, one of Mansur's generals, sought asylum in Ming territory.
 Mansur demanded his extradition in exchange for Hami.
 Additionally, he requested the resumption of trade, which had been halted in 1524.
 Wang Qiong, minister of war in charge of the western borders, along with Zhang Cong and Gui E, supported the resumption of trade, but there were voices of opposition, arguing that showing leniency without a formal apology would not be beneficial in the long run.
 Despite this, the Emperor ultimately decided to grant Mansur's request.
-As a result, the western border was pacified, and the Ming government was able to focus on dealing with the increasingly aggressive Mongols, who had become more hostile after 1528.
+The western border was pacified, and the Ming government was able to focus on dealing with the increasingly aggressive Mongols, who had become more hostile after 1528.